dev-null-and-associates/cuddly-rotary-phone/Proposal.md

 broken down by application type/domain made it very easy to figure out a handful of projects within a domain that a user is interested in.
 It is very intimidating to see thousands of projects, so being able to narrow it down is very helpful.

+### Matthew Vandergriff

+**What did you learn from this assignment**

+I was amazed at how big the open source community has gotten.
+How many different projects are available and how hit and miss they are.
+Some projects are fully fleshed out, some are just getting started, and some have been abandoned.
+And also, how hit and miss the development style is.
+Given all of the discussion in the world about security, and how many projects over the years have failed due to overhead and the cost of making changes, how some projects look to be totally locked down, and some are just happy path.

+**What did you find most useful**

+Working on the system engineering view, reviewing the slides to better understand the pieces.
+Looking at the way projects are tagged in GitHub to help narrow down the search for suitable projects.